jcherven/vimwiki/reactComponentLifecylce.md

 }
 ```

 State should not, however, ever be updated by direct manipulation of `this.state` outside of the constructor.
 The only time `this.state` can be safely manipulated is when instantiating a state object.
-Manipulations should be done with the `setState()` method.
+Manipulations such as updates should be done with the `setState()` method.

 ## 1. `render()` (required)